Genjidegaulle/Chrome-T-Rex-Rush/README.md

 ![](https://github.com/shivamshekhar/Chrome-T-Rex-Rush/raw/master/screenshot.gif)

 ### Description:
-A recreated version of the famous Chrome T-Rex in Python
+A recreated version of the famous Chrome T-Rex in Python.
+We've edited this to read your brain waves and measure your attention!

 ### Technology:
 Built using pygame library